ues-io/docs/data/articles/docs/files/1-getting-started/first-app/first-app.md

 Think of a name for your app.
 It's best practice to keep your app names as short as possible.
 For example, if you were creating a Customer Relationship Management app, just call the app `crm`.
 App names cannot contain spaces or any special characters.
 Only the lowercase characters a-z, the numbers 0-9, and the underscore character are allowed.

+If you want to follow along with me, use "pets" as the app name.

 ### 2. Give your app a description.

 The description of your app is not required and can be changed at any time (unlike your app's name).
 Feel free to leave this blank or put in a brief description of your app.
 If you plan to use any of the AI App generation tools, this description can be useful for helping AI models determine the kind of app you want to create.

+If you want to follow along with me, use "An app for keeping track of my pets." as the app description.

 ### 3. Set the owner field.